nucleosynthesis/LHCDataStatisticsICISE2024/docs/setup.md

 docker cp ~/Desktop/myfile.txt cms_python:/code/
 ```

 in a terminal on your local machine.
-You can also copy files from the containers to your local machine by reversing the order of the locations in the command above.
+You should see a message with the words ```Sucessfully copied ...``` if everything worked.
+You can also copy files from the containers to your local machine by reversing the order of the locations in the command above, and you can copy files between containers.

+!!!
+Warning
+    With the way we are downloading and starting the containers, anything you create will still be there the next time you start the container.
+However, if you delete the container from Docker desktop then everything you did will be gone!
+You should make sure you copy any files/work you want to keep to your local computer using the `docker cp` commands above before you permenantly delete the containers.